Arabic at Iowa

 UI Museum of Art

-Through a FIPSE grant, ASP faculty will bring UI's Stanley Collection to classrooms throughout the world, via a CD-ROM.
+Through a FIPSE grant, ASP faculty will bring UI's Stanley Collection to classrooms throughout the world, via a website.
 At least two faculty teach African music; there is occasional attention to African dance; and African literatures are especially well represented, both through courses on both Anglophone and Francophone African literatures taught by several faculty, and by the regular presence of African participants in the International Writing Program.
 The Hancher Performing Arts Center regularly brings African performers to the greater community.

 Several fellowships are offered each year to senior and junior scholars working in any discipline in the social sciences or the humanities whose research interests include the visual arts of Africa.
 Fellows are expected to pursue their own research and writing, to increase their understanding of objects in the Stanley Collection and of the collection as a whole, and to participate in seminars.
 Several scholarships are also provided for graduate study of African art, for research in Africa, and for dissertation writing.